-Bridging exercise variations are commonly employed for both rehabilitation1-3 and enhancement of sport performance.4-6 For such purposes, both bodyweight and loaded bridging exercise variations are performed.
-Consequently, bodyweight bridging exercises have frequently been compared with one another in the literature.
+Bridging exercise variations are commonly employed for both rehabilitation1-3 and enhancement of sports performance.4-6 For such purposes, both bodyweight and loaded bridging exercise variations are performed.
+Consequently, bodyweight bridging exercises have frequently been compared to one another in the literature.
 For example, unilateral bridges have been shown to elicit about double the upper gluteus maximus electromyography (EMG) amplitude than bilateral bodyweight bridges.7 However, despite their popularity for strength and conditioning, no loaded bridges have been compared.
-Barbell exercises are a staple in strength and conditioning programs around the world, and typically outperform machine exercises in muscle activation.^{8,9} The barbell hip thrust, introduced in the literature by Contreras and colleauges,10 is a loaded bridging exercise used to target the hip extensor musculature against barbell resistance.
-It has recently been suggested that the barbell hip thrust can enhance speed, horizontal force production, and gluteus maximus hypertrophy.^{10-13} Moreover, recent work from our laboratory found that the barbell hip thrust elicited superior gluteus maximus and biceps femoris EMG amplitude in comparison with the barbell back squat.14 This may be because the barbell allows the lifter to maintain a more consistent hip extension moment requisite throughout the entire range of motion.
+Barbell exercises are a staple in strength and conditioning programs around the world, and typically outperform machine exercises in muscle activation.^{8,9} The barbell hip thrust, introduced in the literature by Contreras and colleauges10 is loaded bridging exercise used to target the hip extensor musculature against barbell resistance.
+It has recently been suggested that the barbell hip thrust can enhance speed, horizontal force production, and gluteus maximus hypertrophy.10-13 Moreover, recent work from our lab found that the barbell hip thrust elicited superior gluteus maximus and biceps femoris EMG amplitude in comparison to the barbell back squat.14 This may be because the barbell allows the lifter to maintain more consistent hip extension moment requisite throughout the entire range of motion.

-In sports science research, exercises are commonly compared with one another to help determine which exercise leads to more favorable changes in variables of interest.
-For example, muscle activation is often compared between exercises.^{15-24} To the authors' knowledge, no study to date has examined bridging variations that use external resistance, nor has any study to date compared one variation versus another.
+In sports science research, exercises are commonly compared to one another to help determine which exercise leads to more favorable changes in variables of interest.
+For example, muscle activation is often compared between exercises.15-24 To the authors' knowledge, no study to date has examined bridging variations that utilize external resistance, nor has any study to date compared one variation versus another.